boost-ext/di/doc/tutorial.md

 </span>

 Okay, right now it compiles but, wait a minute, `123` (renderer device) was injected for both `rows` and `cols`!
-Well, it wasn't even closed to what we would like to, but we can fix it easily using [named] annotations.
+Well, it wasn't even close to what we wanted, but we can fix it easily using [named] annotations.

 Firstly, we have to create names.
 That's easy as names are just unique objects.